mikecotrone/CalendarTimeChooser/README.md

 3 - Time/Clock Options for your convenience

-          1. CalendarWindow.SelectClockFaceType = [0,1,2,3,4]       :: This will allow you to use different clock faces
+          a.
+CalendarWindow.SelectClockFaceType = [0,1,2,3,4]       :: This will allow you to use different clock faces

 4 - How can I EASILY get the "Results" from the user "Choosing" a date and/or a time?

-          -  I have two custom Event Definitions that will present the "chosen data" to you
+          -  There are two custom Event Definitions that will present the selected Date and Selected Time easily

           -  Time_Container1 -> SelectedTime  ::This Event will present to you the user's selected time as string parts ie. time String parts -> (hourString, MinString, AmPmString) this will allow you maximum control on your desired final format